japila-books/spark-sql-internals/docs/physical-operators/Distribution.md

 ```

 Required number of partitions for this data distribution

+When defined, only [Partitioning](Partitioning.md)s with the same number of partitions can [satisfy the distribution requirement](Partitioning.md#satisfies).

 When undefined (`None`), indicates to use any number of partitions (possibly [spark.sql.shuffle.partitions](../configuration-properties.md#spark.sql.shuffle.partitions)).